learning-zone/javascript-basics/README.md

 #### Q. ***Can I use reserved words as identifiers?***

 No, you cannot use the reserved words as variables, labels, object or function names.
-Let's see one simple example,

 ```javascript
 var else = "hello"; // Uncaught SyntaxError: Unexpected token else
 ```